d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 ### Storage on the GPU

-There are several ways to store an ndarray on the GPU.
-For example, we can specify a storage device with the `ctx` parameter when creating an ndarray.
-Next, we create the ndarray variable `a` on `gpu(0)`.
+There are several ways to store an `ndarray` on the GPU.
+For example, we can specify a storage device with the `ctx` parameter when creating an `ndarray`.
+Next, we create the `ndarray` variable `a` on `gpu(0)`.
 Notice that when printing `a`, the device information becomes `@gpu(0)`.
-The ndarray created on a GPU only consumes the memory of this GPU.
+The `ndarray` created on a GPU only consumes the memory of this GPU.
 We can use the `nvidia-smi` command to view GPU memory usage.
 In general, we need to make sure we do not create data that exceeds the GPU memory limit.

 ```{.python .input  n=5}
 x = np.ones((2, 3), ctx=try_gpu())